shogo452/aws-quicksight-tool/README.md

 ### Prerequisites

 * Import Mode of Dataset：SPICE
-* Datasets are created with datasource and supported the Describe Data Set API
+* Datasets are created with datasource of Aurora or Athena etc. and supported the Describe Data Set API
-  * Examples of available data sources：Aurora, Athena etc.(CSV is not supported as of 2022/7/24.)
+  * DatasourceCSV is not supported as of 2022/7/24.

 ### Setting Environment Variables

 * To Set [named profiles for the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)